-Hi, my name is Donna and I’m the wife of a MS patient, Lynn, who was diagnosed with MS in 2006.
-This is a second marriage for both of us and as with most second marriages it has had its challenges.
+Hi, my name is Donna and I’m the wife of an MS patient, Lynn, who was diagnosed with MS in 2006.
+This is the second marriage for both of us and as with most second marriages it has had its challenges.

 BEFORE WE MET

 When Lynn and I first met, I had been divorced for a little over a year.
 I shared joint custody, with my ex, of our two children, a daughter who was around 9 and a son who was a little over six.
 My daughter has a medical condition that required a great deal of support and care.
 Therefore, a lot of my time was devoted to her.
 My son was into various sports and since we lived in the country, that meant a lot of time spent in the van going to and from sporting events.
 When my ex-had the kids, I worked a second job as a home health nurse to make ends meet.
 I also was a girl scout leader, taught Sunday school, was in the choir at my church, and attended any special events the children had.
 I was very busy and meeting someone was not likely to happen unless I met them at a sporting event, school, or church function.
 My single friends had tried the personal ads and persuaded me to do the same.
 I did, and that’s where I met Lynn.

 I was drawn to Lynn’s ad because he spoke of how important family was to him and he shared that he was a Christian.
 We met at a mall so he could finish his Christmas shopping (on Dec.
 23 which should have told me something about him).
 We discovered that his son and my son were only three months apart in age and that we had a lot in common.
 I found out he played guitar and had a beautiful tenor voice which swept me off my feet.